swipswaps/private-photo-cloud/README.md

 Currently project is in early development state.

 Many features are not implemented yet, existing ones are implemented as bare minimum BUT should work.

+### De-duplication strategy

+Application tries to handle common duplication cases:

+* Same image shoot as JPEG and RAW
+  * Has the same device
+  * Taken at the same time
+* TODO